 ”Sure, if you wear those jock-head clothes.”

 “Whadda ya mean?
 Everyone wears tees and jeans.”

 I look around and realize the flaw in my logic.
-They all wore ripped, frayed jeans that hung on their butts, and fall all the way to the ground so you didn’t see their feet.
+They all wear ripped, frayed jeans that hung on their butts, and fall all the way to the ground so you can’t see their feet.
 Long-sleeved shirts remain untucked and are missing half their buttons.
 Only Dave is wearing Levi’s that look like they’ve never been washed.
 Also, he’s the token geek.
 I get up and announce I could look more like them.
 I run home and change into the Love jeans and body shirt Joey had bought me in the Grove.
 When I get back to Robby’s, they all ridicule me.

 “Disco boy, disco boy, always playing with his toy.”